Twice Sequential Monte Carlo for Tree Search: Sequential Monte Carlo Search for Generalized Policy Improvement

-However, the root estimator $\hat \pi^T_{SMC}(s_0) $ suffers from two major problems: variance that grows sharply in $T$ and path degeneracy \citep[see][]{chopin2004central,chopin2020introduction}. \paragraph{Large variance} The variance of SMC can scale up to polynomially with depth $t$, in order $\mathcal{O}(t^\Omega)$, where $ \Omega $ is the dimension of the domain of the target distribution, $p_t(\tau_t)$ \citep{chopin2004central}.
-In RL/CAI-SMC however the dimension of the domain $\tau_t$ itself grows linearly with $t$: $\Omega_t = d_{s,a}t$, where $d_{s,a}$ is the joint dimension of the state-action space $\S,\A$ (for example if $s \in \mathbb{R}^{5}, a \in \mathbb{R}^{2} $ then $d_{s,a} = 7$).
-As a result, the variance of the estimator can increase up to \textit{super-exponentially} in $t$: $\mathcal{O}(t^{t d_{s,a}}) $. \paragraph{Path degeneracy} Consecutive selection steps $t$ are likely to concentrate all particles $i$ to trajectories that are associated with the same root action $a^i_0$.
-Once this happens, say at a step $h$, the estimator $\hat \pi^t_{SMC}(a^i_0|s_0) = 1 $ for all depth $ t > h $, and zero for all other root actions $a_0 \neq a^i_0$.
-This is problematic for two reasons: (i) The search has no effect from $ t > h $, and the algorithm cannot scale with additional sequential compute (increasing $T$).
-This is because particles will not be resampled out of trajectories starting in action $a_0^i$ and therefore, $\hat \pi^t_{SMC}(a^i_0|s_0)$ will not change for $ t > h $. (ii) It results in a delta distribution policy target at the root $s_0$ that is a crude approximation for any underlying improved policy $\pi_{improved}(s_0)$ but an $\argmax$.
+SMC is also prone to \textit{path degeneracy} \citep{chopin2020introduction}: consecutive selection steps will eventually concentrate all particles to trajectories that are associated with one root action $a^i_1 = a^i$.
+Once all particles are associated with the same root action $a^i$, say at step $h$, the estimator $\hat \pi^h_{SMC}(a^i|s) = 1 $ and zero for all other root actions $a \in \A, a \neq a^i$.
+From that point on, the estimator $\hat \pi^t_{SMC}(a|s)$ will not change for all additional search steps $ t > h $ because there are no trajectories remaining starting in actions other than $a^i$.
+Thus particles can never be resampled out of trajectories starting in this action.
+This is problematic for two reasons: (i) As the search has no effect from $ t > h $.
+That is, the algorithm cannot benefit from additional sequential compute in the form of search depth $T > h$. (ii) It results in a delta distribution policy target that is a crude approximation for any underlying improved policy $\pi_{search}(s)$ but an $\argmax$, which can directly cause training-target degeneracy, see \cite{trtpi}.

-Unlike RL-SMC, MCTS treats the search problem as the problem of identifying the best action at the root using value estimates $Q_M(s_0,\cdot) \approx Q^{\pi_{improved}}(s_0,\cdot)$, rather than a distribution over trajectories $p_t(\tau_t)$.
-By averaging the returns of all trajectories observed during search MCTS reduces the variance of the root estimator $Q_M$.
-Additionally, by maintaining a value estimate for each visited action at the root MCTS prevents the effects of path degeneracy: $Q_M$ updates with each search step, and the policy cannot collapse to a delta distribution, resulting in richer policy targets.
-This observation motivates the next step in the design of the algorithm: a value-based perspective on RL-SMC's search.